 BlackRock Buy & Maintain Credit is not formally managed to an index.
 Benchmark performance is shown for illustrative purposes.
-No performance comparisons have been included for JP Morgan as they were only appointed during the year ended 31 July 2022.

-Over the year under review, the Fund underperformed its composite benchmark over the 1 year and 3-year periods by 10.2% and 0.8% respectively, returning -10.8% and 4.7%.
+Over the year under review, the Fund outperformed its composite benchmark over the 1 year by 0.6% and underperformed the benchmark over the 3 year by 2.5%, returning 2.0% and 2.5% respectively.